 The outdoor area is home to numerous gardens featuring heather, shrubs, herbs, trees, herbaceous borders, alpines and fruit set in a pleasant and relaxing habitat.

 In 2006 a traditional Cob House was built which features a living roof.
 There is also a large pond and picnic area.

-Gardening societies, social groups etc are welcome to enjoy self-guided trips.
-We also have an education pack for primary schools (contact the office for more details).
+Gardening societies and social groups are welcome to enjoy self-guided trips.
+We also have an education pack for primary schools (call 0161 998 2117 for more details).

-*The gardens are open daily and the Glasshouses vary seasonally and during maintenance periods.
+The gardens are open daily from 10am to 4pm, although opening times for the Glasshouses can vary seasonally and during maintenance periods.
+Admission is free.

 The Horticultural Centre is managed with the help of Blossom.
 For more information or if you would like to volunteer, visit their website, or email them at firstname.lastname@example.org.